What is “Participation” ?

 Participation means being involved in decisions affecting you.
-Participation does not mean having the right to make the decision, however, it does mean that your views should be taken into account.
+It does not mean having the right to make the decision, however, it means that your views should be taken into account.
 If you feel you are not being listened to, you should contact EPIC.
 You can get the support of an Advocate to raise your concerns and ensure that your voice is heard in all decisions affecting your care.

 You should be encouraged to participate in decisions affecting you on a daily basis.
 Your participation should be promoted by your social worker and carer(s).
 Your social worker should ensure that your views are taken into consideration in decisions made about your care.